Mansisharma999/hatespeechdetection/README.md

 The Natural Language Tool Kit (NLTK) provides a variety of functions for processing raw textual data.
 Text Preprocessing
 Textual data is highly unstructured and need attention on many aspects like:

-Stopwords Removal
+1.Stopwords Removal
-Punctuations Removal
+2.Punctuations Removal
-Stemming or Lemmatization
+3.Stemming or Lemmatization
 Although removing data means loss of information but we need to do this to make the data perfect to feed into a machine learning model.